A collection of essays reflecting on the current landscape of design and of the role of the designer.

 Really, what did you expect when you were invited to a seat at that particular table?

-Vanishing UX Industry, Design Positioning and Trends with Kevin Richard – Experience Designed Podcast
+On the Vanishing UX Industry, Design Positioning and Trends, Kevin Richard and Vy Alechnavicius

 Thanks for reading, and a very special thank you to all our amazing contributors: Linh, Vinish, Marc, Jennifer, Scott, Matt, Daiana, Fabrice, Julian.